segmentio/topicctl/README.md

 ## 🆕 Upgrading from v0

 We recently revamped `topicctl` to support ZooKeeper-less cluster access as well as some additional security options (TLS/SSL and SASL)!
+See [this blog post](https://segment.com/blog/topicctl-v1/) to learn more about why and how we did this.

 All changes should be backwards compatible, but you'll need to update your cluster configs if you want to take advantage of these new features; see the [clusters section below](#clusters) for more details on the latest config format.

 The code for the old version has been preserved in the [v0 branch](https://github.com/segmentio/topicctl/tree/v0) if you run into problems and need to